tiagodc/GoogleDriveCLI/README.md

 ## Google Drive CLI

-A comand line interface to download/upload files to your google drive from the command line.
+A command line interface to download/upload files to your google drive from the command line.
 Built with Python 3 (v3.6.9) on top of [PyDrive](https://github.com/googleworkspace/PyDrive) and the [Google Drive API](https://developers.google.com/drive/api/v3/about-sdk), as of March/2021.

 ### Setting up